- Home

 - Read the General Information page to learn the basics of the ACC plan.
 Next, read the Fidelity Enrollment Guide.

 - Once you have created a Retirement Plan account, alert the Retirement Plan Administrator.
-If you are new to the ACC Retirement Plan, make sure to include this in your email, as there is a two-year administrative fee holiday for all new Retirement Plan participants.
+If you are new to the ACC Retirement Plan, be sure to advise the administrator of this, as there is a two-year administrative fee holiday for all new Retirement Plan participants.

-- Work with your employer to complete the Contribution Calculation Form, sign it, then return it to the ACC Office.
+- Work with your employer to complete the Contribution Calculation Form and the Elective Deferral Form for salary deferrals.
+Once signed, return the forms to the ACC Office.

 Refer to the plan documents and summary plan descriptions for all employer responsibilities.
 The primary responsibilities are assisting in enrolling new hires, determining the correct amount to contribute - both employer and elective salary deferral contributions, ensuring the IRS Annual Limits are not exceeded (see limits below), and contributing within the legal timeframe - the calendar year for employer contributions and by the 15th of the month following withholding from a paycheck for salary deferrals.